Joystream/joystream-landing/testnets/rome/forum-module.md

 - `CategoryCreated`: A category was introduced with a given identifier.
 - `CategoryDeleted`: A category, with a given identifier, was removed.
+- `CategoryArchivalStatusUpdated`: A category, with a given identifier, had its archival status updated to the given value.
 - `ThreadCreated`: A thread was created with a given identifier.
 - `ThreadDeleted`: A thread was removed, with a given identifier, was removed.
 - `PostAdded`: A post was introduced with a given identifier.